Coca-Cola Mascot graphic

 The Sprite Boy dressed like a soda jerk and had silver hair, pointy ears, and flashes of light sparkling around him like the carbonated bubbles in Coke.

-During the 40s, Coca-Cola was only distributed via soda fountains in pharmacy parlors where people would hang out and watch the soda jerk prepare their five-cent soda or float.
+During the 40s, Coca-Cola was only distributed via soda fountains in pharmacy parlors where people would hang out and watch the soda jerk prepare their soda/float.

 That was the trendy thing to do back then which is why the Sprite Boy is dressed like a soda jerk.
 The use of Sprite Boy in ads was well received.

-He not only helped develop "Coca-Cola" brand awareness, but the Sprite boy also caught people's attention and helped the company gain new followers.
+He not only helped develop "Coca-Cola" brand awareness, but the Sprite boy Coca-Cola Mascot also caught people's attention and helped the company gain new followers.

 The company worked tirelessly to make "Coca-Cola" a household name.
 However, someone along the way referred to the soda as “Coke” which quickly caught on.

-Company executives did everything in their power to stop the widespread use of the new nickname but they soon realized it was out of their control.
+Company executives tried to stop the widespread use of the new nickname but they soon realized it was out of their control.

-So they decided to just go with the flow and in 1942 they made it official by featuring Sprite Boy in new ads which informed consumers that "Coke" and "Coca-Cola" were the same.
+So in 1942, they made it official by featuring the Sprite Boy Coca-Cola Mascot in new ads which informed consumers that "Coke" and "Coca-Cola" were the same.

 Here is an example of the message the Sprite Boy Coca-Cola Mascot conveyed in such an advertisement: